varya/varya.github.com/src/documents/posts/using-sc5-styleguide_en.html.md

 ```
 [github/varya/varya.github.com/desktop-blocks/overview.css](https://github.com/varya/varya.github.com/blob/af38b1fb0bd6e5a1b043d002ad5dbf107f17e6c1/desktop.blocks/overview.css)

-There are only comments in this file in which I provide the documentation of every subset as a StyleGuide section.
+There are only comments in this file in which I provide the documentation of every subset as a Style Guide section.
 Listing the paths of the dependant CSS files makes it easier to navigate through the code.
 The `@import` syntax is used just
 because :-)

 The only trick here is the magic `styleguide:ignore:start` and `styleguide:ignore:end` keywords.
 It is possible to
-place them inside comments in any piece of your CSS (or SASS or LESS) and make the StyleGuide generator ignore
+place them inside comments in any piece of your CSS (or SASS or LESS) and make the Style Guide generator ignore
 what is in between.

 In my case, I tell it skip my overview lists because they have nothing to do with the codebase.
 But the names of the